 Winter can be a thrilling time of year with a snow-covered landscape for sledding, snowball fights, and holiday fun with your family.
-While building a snowman or decorating your home with garlands and a Christmas tree, the last thing you want is frozen pipes ruining your seasonal traditions.
+While building a snowman or decorating your home with garlands and a Christmas tree, the last thing you want are frozen pipes ruining your seasonal traditions.
 Winter weather and temperatures frequently result in plumbing issues if you don’t take certain measures to prevent frozen pipes or care for them correctly.
 Simple home and plumbing maintenance can successfully prepare it for freezing nights and icy daylight hours.
-If your home experiences issues like frozen pipes in Council Bluffs, Bennington, or Omaha, NE, Mr. Rooter Plumbing of Omaha is available to resolve your domestic disasters with a residential frozen pipe repair service.
+If your home experiences issues like frozen pipes in Council Bluffs, Bennington, or Omaha, NE, Mr. Rooter Plumbing of Omaha is available to resolve your domestic disasters with residential frozen pipe repair service.
 We have a team of licensed and experienced plumbing experts who know the damage frozen pipes can inflict on your home and minimize your worries by performing quick and efficient repair work.

 Why Is Frozen Pipe Repair Important?

 Mr. Rooter Plumbing of Omaha advises homeowners to contact our plumbers for professional solutions for their frozen pipes as soon as possible to prevent further damage.
 If a frozen pipe in your basement, crawlspace, or anywhere else bursts, it can lead to a devastating disaster that’s costly to resolve.
 For instance, a pipe that bursts in a home pours out four to eight gallons of water each minute, causing tens of thousands of dollars in damage around your home.
 A burst pipe can occur when the water inside your pipe gets several degrees colder than the freezing point, and ice forms.
-This freezing incident results in pressure building up over 3000psi, and this pressure can split your pipe and cause water damage after the water in your pipe thaws.
+This freezing incident results in pressure building up over 3000 psi, and this pressure can split your pipe and cause water damage after the water in your pipe thaws.
 Forgetting or deciding not to prepare your pipes for winter’s colder temperatures can destroy your plumbing, and failing to schedule repairs when a frozen pipe burst can ruin your home and holidays.

 How Do I Prevent Frozen Pipes?